osm-search/Nominatim/packaging/nominatim-api/README.md

 ## Running a Nominatim server

-You need Falcon or Starlette to run Nominatim as a service.
+To run Nominatim as a service, install the required serving dependencies:
-To install Falcon support from PyPI run:

-    pip install nominatim-api[falcon]

-For Starlette support run:

-    pip install nominatim-api[starlette]
+    pip install nominatim-db[serve]

 You need to have a Nominatim database imported with the 'nominatim-db' package.
-Go to the project directory, then run uvicorn as:

-    uvicorn --factory nominatim_api.server.falcon.server:run_wsgi
+Then simply run:

+    nominatim serve

 ## Documentation